redsanket/spark/external/hue/guide/ui/index.rst

 The **Hive Editor** has the following components for writing, executing, and saving queries, viewing the results, logs, and even charts.
 You can create Hive databases, tables and partitions, load data, create, run, and manage queries, and download the results in a Microsoft Office Excel worksheet file or a comma-separated values file.
+Queries are executed asynchronously, and results are cached for future reference.
+You can also re-run saved and archived queries.

 - **Query Editor**
 - **My Queries**
 - **Saved Queries**
 - **History**

+.. note:: The **Hive Editor** does not have support for emailing results yet.
+Also,
+          Beeswax, the application behind the **Hive Editor**, is only available on Hive 0.13 (AR, MR, AB, CB, MB, NB).

 We'll look at each component, which is accessed through a tab, in the next sections.